SenArnab/MovieScout/README.md

 # 🎬 MovieScout

 MovieScout is a *React.js* app that allows users to *search and discover movies* using **The Movie Database (TMDB) API**.
-It features a *trending section* powered by Appwrite and provides detailed movie information when clicked.
+It features a *trending section* powered by Appwrite and provides detailed movie information when clicked.  check the app now at https://senarnab.github.io/MovieScout/

 ---